 Day Trading can provide the opportunity for a secondary income, or can be a full time job, provided you do it well.
 But, it’s not easy and many beginner traders fail.
 It is imperative that you have a solid strategy and trading plan before trading real money.

-Before you start Trading
+Before You Start Trading

-In this section we will look at what you need to know and what you need to do before you begin trading.
+In this section, we will look at what you need to know and what you need to do before you begin trading.

 Second, you need a proven strategy that has shown to be profitable over an extended period of time that also aligns with your risk appetite.
-Third, you will need to have practiced all the above.
+Third, you will need to have practised all the above.
 It is important to trade in a simulated environment (trading with fake money) before you risk your own money.
 If you can prove to yourself that you can be successful with your strategy, you can then trade it on a live account.